ppy/osu-wiki/wiki/Tournaments/MCNC/2019/en.md

    - In the event of a triple tie:
      - Have higher `∑{(total score difference) / (maximum score)}`.
      - Winner of the rematch.
-4. The top 2 players of each group will move on to the Knock-Out Stages.
+4. The top 2 players of each group will move on to the knock-out stages.
    - This may change with the actual Group Stage setup.
-5. Following stages are Double Elimination Stages.
-This means that the winner moves on to the next stage and the losing player gets moved to the Losers' bracket.
+5. Following stages are double elimination stages.
+This means that the winner moves on to the next stage and the losing player gets moved to the losers' bracket.
 6. The **Winning conditions** for each stage will be:
-   - In Group Stage, you need to win 5 beatmaps to win a match.
-(Best-of-9)
+   - In Group Stage, you need to win 5 beatmaps to win a match. (best of 9)
-   - In the Round of 16 and the Quarterfinals, you need to win 6 beatmaps to win a match.
-(Best-of-11)
+   - In the Round of 16 and the Quarterfinals, you need to win 6 beatmaps to win a match. (best of 11)
-   - In Semifinals, **Finals and Grand Finals**, you need to win 7 beatmaps to win a match.
-(Best-of-13)
+   - In Semifinals, **Finals and Grand Finals**, you need to win 7 beatmaps to win a match. (best of 13)

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
-Room settings are osu!mania, Head-To-Head, Win Condition: 'ScoreV2'.
+Room settings are osu!mania, Head-To-Head, Win Condition: "ScoreV2".
 Room name must be "MCNC: (Red) vs (Blue)".
 2. Warmups during the Group Stages may not have a length higher than 3 minutes.
 Bracket Stages may be no longer than 5 minutes (unless agreed by both side).
 Warmups are optional when allowed.
 3. Players are allowed to ban 1 map each for each match alternating between the players with no restrictions except that each player must ban from mappool.
 Before matches will start, the captain of each player will roll and the one with the highest roll will choose their warmup first (if they would like their warmup), pick maps from the mappool first and ban one map from the mappool second.
 Picks will alternate as well.